mahmoudomarus/Krib_host_dahsboard/DEPLOYMENT_GUIDE.md

 # 🚀 Deployment Guide

-This guide will help you deploy your RentalAI Dashboard to production using Vercel (frontend) and Render (backend).
+This guide will help you deploy your Krib AI Dashboard to production using Vercel (frontend) and Render (backend).

 ## 📋 Prerequisites